 CESR is a small organization with a broad mandate.
 Our mission is 'to work for the recognition and enforcement of economic and social rights' worldwide.
 Our current goals are framed broadly as 'advancing economic policies which disrupt inequalities and realize human rights' and 'strengthening analysis and advocacy on the root causes of socioeconomic rights deprivations and economic inequality undertaken by our partners'.
 The change we seek in pursuit of these goals is multidimensional (changes in policy, norms, discourses and capacities) and multilayered (weaving across the global, regional, national and local levels).
 We use diverse strategies and tactics to effect these changes (including research, advocacy, developing skills and building alliances).
-As discussed further below, this breadth is both a strength and a challenge.
+As discussed further below, this breadth is seen as both a strength and a challenge by our partners and allies.